amanarora9848/unige-rt1-assignment1/README.md

         place_token_random(INNER_CIRCLE_RADIUS)
         place_token_random(OUTER_CIRCLE_RADIUS, number_offset=TOKENS_PER_CIRCLE)
     ```
-6. In the main algorithm file (assignment.py) a few changes were made to write the data to an `execution_times.csv` file as soon as either the task was completed or a failure was detected.
+6. In the main algorithm file (assignment.py) a few changes were made to write the data to a file `execution_times.csv` file as soon as either the task was completed or a failure was detected.
 Times were calculated by using the `time.time()` function in different places.
 The function to write the data is presented below:
     ```python
     def write_execution_times(exec_time):
         """